 Due to the unavailability of Q1-2025 financials from Sawgrass Parent, our equity method investee, the Company has applied a one-quarter lag (in accordance with ASC 323-10-35-6) in reporting and recording the value of its 5% minority investment.
-The Company has determined that its 5% interest shall be recorded using the Equity Method in accordance with the terms of the Amended and Restated Limited Liability Company Agreement of Sawgrass APR Holding LLC (the "Agreement") whereby Net Profit and Net Loss for any Fiscal Year shall be allocated among the members in such a manner that, as of the end of such fiscal year, the Capital Account Balance of each Member, as increased by the Member's share of "minimum gain" and "partner minimum gain" (as such terms are used in Treasury Regulations Section 1.704-2), shall, to the extent possible, be equal to the amount which would have been distributed to such Member pursuant to a Hypothetical Liquidation, as defined in the Agreement, as of the end of the last day of such fiscal year.
-This approach is consistent with the equity method of accounting as outlined in ASC 323-10-35-6, which will be consistent for each quarter.
+The Company has determined that its 5% interest shall be recorded using the Equity Method in accordance with the terms of the Amended and Restated Limited Liability Company Agreement of Sawgrass APR Holding LLC (the "Agreement") whereby Net Profit and Net Loss for any Fiscal Year shall be allocated among the members in such a manner that, as of the end of such fiscal year, the Capital Account Balance of each Member, as increased by the Member's share of "minimum gain" and "partner minimum gain" (as such terms are used in Treasury Regulations Section 1.704-2), shall, to the extent possible, be equal to the amount which would have been distributed to such Member pursuant to a Hypothetical Liquidation, as defined in the Agreement, as of the end of accounting as outlined in ASC 323-10-35-6, which will be consistent for each quarter.
 Consequently, Duos will incorporate the financial results of the Sawgrass Parent into its Q2-2025 10-Q filing which will be applied using a management estimate, ensuring that the equity method is consistently applied.